-Fujifilm X-T2 versus Nikon Df
+Fujifilm X-T2 vs Nikon Df

 The Fujifilm X-T2 and the Nikon Df are two enthusiast cameras that were announced, respectively, in July 2016 and November 2013.
 The X-T2 is a mirrorless interchangeable lens camera, while the Df is a DSLR.
 The cameras are based on an APS-C (X-T2) and a full frame (Df) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Nikon provides 16.2 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Nikon provides 16.2 MP.

 Body comparison: Fujifilm X-T2 vs Nikon Df